omarequalmars/Feedback-Linearization-for-Robust-Deadzone-Compensation-Application-to-LQR-Controlled-CP-System/README.md

 ## Contact Information

-You can contact me at 2300009@eng.asu.edu.eg
+You can contact me at 2300009@eng.asu.edu.eg or through my personal email linked to my Github account 2000rabieomar@gmail.com